dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-python-sdk.md

 We recommend creating an application-wide session and reusing the same session throughout the application for optimal performance.
 Creating a session per request is discouraged and inefficient.

 ### asyncio usage
 If you're using asyncio, import `AsyncSemanticLayerClient` from `dbtsl.asyncio`.
-The APIs of `SemanticLayerClient` and `AsyncSemanticLayerClient` are identical, but the async version has async methods that you need to `await`.
+The `SemanticLayerClient` and `AsyncSemanticLayerClient` APIs are identical, but the async version has async methods that you need to `await`.

 ```python
 import asyncio